“How bad is it, Doc?”

-While your qualifications relative to your peers is primary in admissions, “fit” is still a major factor.
-The adcom members want to know that you will do well in their school, not just in terms of academics, but also in terms of the school’s culture and values.
-The last thing they want is to admit someone who will leave, drop out, or graduate and bad mouth the school.
+While your qualifications relative to those of your peers are primary in admissions evaluations, “fit” is a major factor.
+The adcom members want to know that you will do well in their school not only academically but also in terms of the school’s culture and values.
+The last thing they want is to admit someone who will drop out – or graduate and later bad-mouth the school.

-They also want to know that their program supports your goals for two reasons:
+The adcom also wants to know that their program supports your goals for two additional reasons:

-- If the school’s program and strengths support your goals, you will have an easier time getting a job, a higher percentage of grads will have jobs when graduating, and the school will look better overall and in the rankings.
-And yes, rankings count.
+- If the school’s program and strengths support your goals, you will have an easier time matching for residency, which will make the school will look better overall.
+And yes, appearances count.

-- The more the program supports your goals, the more likely you are to enroll and the school’s “yield” goes up, or at least doesn’t go down.
-But wait- what is yield?
+- The more the program supports your goals, the more likely you are to enroll, which would make the school’s “yield” go up, or at least not go down.

-Yield refers to the percentage of accepted applicants who matriculate, and it has a significant role in admissions.
-It is used as a factor in rankings and certainly is one measure of a school’s competitiveness and desirability.
-Again, rankings influence admissions decisions.
-Yield is also one measure of how well an admissions committee does its recruiting and admitting job.
+Yield refers to the percentage of accepted applicants who matriculate, and it plays a significant role in admissions.
+It is one measure of a school’s competitiveness and desirability, and of how well an adcom recruits and admits applicants.
 Adcoms, like all human organizations, want to look good.

-So for a host of reasons it behooves you to demonstrate fit with the school, repeatedly and in a variety of ways:
+So, for a host of reasons, it behooves you to demonstrate your fit with the school, repeatedly and in a variety of ways:

 - Visit the school.
-If you haven’t taken the tour, attended a class, and taken advantage of whatever the school provides prospective students, then do so now if at all feasible.
-When permitted, making the trip to the school’s campus is a concrete demonstration of interest.
-Furthermore, the visit provides you with material that you can include in an update discussing how the visit reinforced your interest in the school.
-If you have already visited, then consider visiting again.
+If you haven’t taken a tour (in person or virtually), attended a class, and taken advantage of whatever else the school provides prospective students, then do so now, if at all feasible.
+Even if the school doesn’t weigh visits in making admissions decisions (and most do not), visiting campus is a concrete demonstration of interest.
+Furthermore, the visit provides you with material that you can include in an update, discussing how the visit or virtual event reinforced your interest in the school.

-- Highlight fit with your SMULM schools in your letters and updates.
-When appropriate in your written correspondence, relate your experiences and achievements to your reasons for wanting to attend your target b-school.
-Grab the opportunity to discuss that relationship and reinforce the concept that you really want to attend and will matriculate.
+- Highlight your fit with SMULM schools in your letters and updates.
+When appropriate, relate your experiences and achievements to your reasons for wanting to attend your target med school.
+Grab the opportunity to discuss that relationship, and reinforce the idea that you really want to attend and will matriculate.

-Closely related to Mistake #2, this is not a time to sit around hoping people will offer to help you.
-This is a time to get off your duff, network like mad, and …
+This misstep is very similar to Mistake #2.
+Now is not the time to sit around, hoping people will offer to help you.
+This is a time to get off your duff, network like mad, and…

 Take the initiative so that the school receives a steady stream of substantive recommendations.
 Each one should add information about your qualifications, reinforce your fit with the program, and endorse your candidacy.